seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 **Hardhat**

 This repository is built on top of [Hardhat](https://hardhat.org/).
-For that reason, we'll need to use the most relevants commands for running a local node, compiling and deploying contracts, as well as running test.
-This last part is specially important, as it is where we are going to include our exploits.

 **Codebase**